 32. Vehicle washing facilities

-(1) The Authority shall provide, at or near the Muchea Livestock Centre, facilities for washing vehicles which are used for transporting stock to or from theCentre.
+(1) The Authority shall provide, at or near the Muchea Livestock Centre, facilities for washing vehicles which are used for transporting stock to or from the Centre.

 (2) Those facilities may be used with the permission of the Authority on payment of a fee determined by the Authority.